Daniel-KM/Omeka-S-module-Privacy/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Privacy] is a module for [Omeka S] that adds a HTTP header to forbid Google to track visitors and steal user data via Chrome and derivative browsers.
+[Privacy] is a module for [Omeka S] that protects visitors against tracking and data theft by third parties, mainly via Google Chrome and derivative browsers.

+Features of the module:
+- add a HTTP header to forbid Google to profile visitors via the anti-privacy Topics API of Chrome and derivative browsers;
+- self-host Google Fonts used by the admin interface and the bundled default theme, so no request is sent to `fonts.googleapis.com` or`fonts.gstatic.com`;
+- disable by default the external CDN assets declared in Omeka core config, used by jQuery in particular, and serves the local copies instead.

 Indeed, with the new versions of Chrome and derivative browsers, Google steals directly your browsing history even if you forbid it, creates a profile, and